Clastify logo

 Maxwell–Boltzmann distributions

-A Maxwell–Boltzmann energy distribution curve shows the spread of kinetic energies among particles in a sample at a particular temperature.
+A Maxwell–Boltzmann energy distribution curve shows how kinetic energies are spread among particles in a sample at a particular temperature.
 The area under the curve represents the total number of particles.
-At a higher temperature, the curve is lower and broader, and it shifts to higher energy.
-The total area stays the same.
+At a higher temperature, the curve is lower, broader and shifted towards higher energy, but the total area stays the same.

-For rate, the key region is the area to the right of Eₐ.
-Those are the particles with enough energy to react if they are correctly oriented.
-As temperature rises, this area grows noticeably, so successful collisions become more likely.
-A modest temperature rise can therefore give a large increase in rate.
+For rate, the key region is the area to the right of EaE_a.
+Those particles have enough energy to react if they are correctly oriented.
+As temperature increases, this area grows noticeably, so successful collisions become more likely.
+That’s why a modest temperature rise can cause a large increase in rate.

 Image